swadeley/content-sources-frontend/_playwright-tests/style_guide.md

 ## Debugging 🐛

-Playwright offers several powerful tools for debugging your tests (ex.: headed/debug mode, trace/ viewer, codegen).
+Playwright offers several powerful tools for debugging your tests (ex. headed and debug mode, trace viewer, codegen).
 These tools can be accessed through Playwright's CLI or IDE extension.
 Some examples:

 ### Playwright Inspector

 The Inspector is a GUI tool that helps you step through your tests, see what Playwright is doing, and explore selectors.
-The editable selector explorer at the bottom of the page can be really usefull for crafting good selectors. 💡
+The editable selector explorer at the bottom of the page can be really useful for creating good selectors.💡

 Run your tests with the `--debug` flag to open the Inspector: